Rebuilding Our Nation’s Infrastructure at Scale

 As an owner or sector leader, you’re aware that significant change and challenges lie ahead for infrastructure projects.
 Rebuilding our roads, transit systems and more is necessary to meet our current and future needs while supporting a sustainable environment.

 The Biden administration’s Infrastructure Investment and Jobs Act, now labeled the Bipartisan Infrastructure Bill (BIL), aims to fund major infrastructure projects from California to Maine, creating new jobs and opportunities for everyone who touches infrastructure in the United States.

-With these opportunities, however, comes a massive surge in capital funding—and with it, the need for construction owners to employ new technologies and solutions to handle the expected doubling or tripling of their capital improvement plan budgets.
+With these infrastructure opportunities, however, comes a massive surge in capital funding—and with it, the need for construction owners to employ new technologies and solutions to handle the expected doubling or tripling of their capital improvement plan budgets.

 Watch: Gain Confidence in Managing Your Infrastructure Projects with e-Builder